Symbolic operator representation

 Parameters:

 domains – a list of discretization identifiers or None values indicating the domains on which each component of the solution vector lives.
 None values indicate that the component is a scalar.
-If domains is None, DEFAULT_TARGET is required to be a key in places.
+If the value of domains is None, the default target from places is used.

 Returns: